copperspice/cs_signal/README.md

 ### System Requirements

-To use CsSignal you will need a C++17 compiler and a C++17 standard library.
+Building CsSignal requires a C++20 compiler and a C++20 standard library.

+CMake build files are provided with the source distribution to build this library.
+The unit test binary executable is an optional part of the build process.

-Uses the CMake build system for building and running the unit test suite.
-The library has been tested with clang sanitizer and a major code review.
+This library has been tested with clang sanitizer and an extensive industry code review.

 ### Running the Catch Tests